alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 ### Running the code

+> This example does not make use of the most optimal hyperparameter values (e.g. learning rates, number of epochs, etc).
+It's here just for demonstration purposes

 To start the simulation, simply run `sim.py`:
 ```bash
 # With default settings, 100 clients will be sampled on each round